rnjhnd/document-prototype/README.md

 ![image](https://github.com/user-attachments/assets/c49aa490-6d33-4491-9773-d45630d54481)

-The following UML class diagram illustrates the architecture of the Document Prototype Manager.
-It shows the relationships between the core components: the `Document` interface, its concrete implementations (`PdfDocument`, `TextDocument`, `SpreadsheetDocument`), the `DocumentRegistry` for managing prototypes, and the main application class.
-This diagram helps visualize how the Prototype design pattern is applied in this project.
+The following UML class diagram illustrates:
+- The architecture of the Document Prototype Manager
+- Relationships between the core components:
+  - The `Document` interface
+  - Concrete implementations: `PdfDocument`, `TextDocument`, `SpreadsheetDocument`
+  - The `DocumentRegistry` for managing prototypes
+  - The main application class
+- How the Prototype design pattern is applied in this project

 ## 🚀 Features